bonfire-networks/bonfire_valueflows_observe/README.md

-# Bonfire:Quantify
+# Bonfire:ValueFlows:Observe

-An extension for [Bonfire](https://bonfire.cafe/) that handles:
+An extension for [ValueFlows](https://valueflo.ws/) [Bonfire](https://bonfire.cafe/) that handles:

+- Observations
-- Units
+    - with measurements
-- Measures
+    - with other phenomena

 ## Handy commands